QUICK ANSWER

 What is the Florida first home sale process?

-Florida's standard residential sale process runs 7 stages: contract execution with earnest money deposit, inspection period (typically 10 to 15 days), inspection response negotiation, financing and appraisal (if applicable, 21 to 30 days), title work in parallel, final walkthrough, and closing.
-Each stage has contractual deadlines that cannot be missed without deal consequences.
+Florida's standard residential sale process runs 7 stages: contract execution with earnest money deposit, inspection period, inspection response negotiation, financing and appraisal if applicable, title work in parallel, final walkthrough, and closing.
+Each stage can carry contract deadlines with deal consequences.

 What is the new agent closing process Florida agents need to know?